-- In clauses where the predicate is in the Adnominal form (and to a large extent in the Conditional, Provisional, and Nominal forms) in OJ, specific objects are frequently accusative case marked. - In some types of main clause (Conclusive, Imperative, Optative, Exclamatory, Negative Conjectural) accusative case on specific objects is frequently dropped.
+- In clauses where the predicate is in the Adnominal form (and to a large extent in Conditional, Provisional, and Nominal clauses) in OJ, specific objects are frequently accusative case marked. - In some types of main clause (Conclusive, Imperative, Optative, Exclamatory, Negative Conjectural) accusative case on specific objects are frequently dropped.